Venango County reports 3 new virus cases

 — Clarion Senior Living reports five resident cases and fewer than five employee cases of COVID-19 in the state Department of Human Services' nursing and personal care facilities document, which also was last updated on Tuesday.

-— In nursing and personal care facility statistics, a list compiled by the state continues to show Clarion County has 10 resident cases and four employee cases at two facilities.
-That list also shows five resident cases and fewer than five employee cases at one facility in Venango County.
+— Nursing and personal care facility statistics, a list compiled by the state and updated through Friday, continue to show Clarion County has 10 resident cases and four employee cases at two unnamed facilities.
+Those statistics also continue to show five resident cases and fewer than five employee cases at one unnamed facility in Venango County.

 — To date, there has been no nursing or personal care facility COVID-19 cases reported from Forest County.

-— The state said there were an additional 55 deaths reported from nursing and personal care facilities, pushing the total to 4,767.
+— The state said there were an additional seven deaths reported from nursing and personal care facilities, pushing the total to 4,784.

 Recovery rate and testing

-— The state on Wednesday reported a statewide recovery rate of 76%.
+— The state continues to report a statewide recovery rate of 76%.

 — To view additional data and information, including Pennsylvania maps that break down the number of COVID-19 cases by county and ZIP code, go to www.health.pa.gov and click on "Coronavirus (COVID-19)."